 I was meant to publish this article in January when I was back home in Cameroon, but due to a severe malaria that made me lose 10kg in a week I was unable to finish the article.
 So please bear with me and just read this like you were in January 2018.

 With no doubt, I can say that 2017 has been an extraordinary year for our African artistes and their fans as they got to listen to new music from them and watch them perform across the globe.
 ‘Life is Eazi’ by Mr Eazi, ‘Sounds From the Other Side’ by Wizkid, ‘Tokooos’ by Fally Ipupa, ‘Love Original’ by Mr Leo and other incredible albums were released by artistes of this new generation who managed to impose themselves as our ambassadors by taking our music worldwide – a bit like Davido Music Worldwide – and are telling the world our stories.
-Although there is no word in English, French or Medumba to describe how I felt as 2017 ended, I don’t want to lay back and just feel satisfied about these achievements but to continue to strive for more greatness in 2018.
+Although there is no word in English, French or Medumba to describe how I felt as 2017 ended, I don’t want to lay back and just feel satisfied about these achievements but want us to continue to strive for more greatness in 2018.

 A milestone was set last year as Afrobeats and Urban African music stood out as global sounds and slowly started moving away from the “world music” box and the invisibility associated to its indigenousness.
 Yemi Alade managed to move crowds across the world – we are talking here of about 100 000 people – with her Mama Africa World Tour which was kicked off with a sold out concert in Paris (at Le Trianon) and ended in New York at the Playstation Theatre.
 Wizkid became the first Afrobeats artiste to sell out the Royal Albert Hall in London, a venue with a capacity of more than five thousand seats.
 The Wati-B label and Conglomerate managed by the Malian businessman and producer Dawala sold out the AccorHotels Arena in Paris – which can hold up to 20 000 people for concerts – for La Nuit Du Mali, an event organised to celebrate Mali’s 57th independence anniversary.
 Still in 2017, the One Africa Music Festival sold out concerts in London, New York and Dubai where they brought together Africa’s A-listers such as Flavour, Tiwa Savage, Victoria Kimani, Davido, Dj Maphorisa etc. as well as our diasporas and the Africa lovers established in those regions.